ananda-ramiah/ananda-ramiah/README.md

 I am a BIT alumni from the James Cook University specialized in Data Analytics.
 My academic journey made me proficient in data processing, analysis, project management, and data visualisation.
 I am highly skilled in a variety of programming languages such as Python, R, Matlab, SQL, and Java.
 I have passion for continuous learning and collaborating in multidisciplinary groups.
 ****
+### 💻 Data Projects:
+- Google Advanced Data Analytics Professional Certificate
+    - TikTok Claims Classification (Python): Build a classification model that classifies whether a video contains a claim or opinion to reduce the backlog of user reports and prioritize them more efficiently.
+    - Employee Retention Classification (Python): Built a classification model that predicts whether an employee will leave or stay.

+****
 ### 🛠️ Languages and Tools:

 <a href="images"><img src="https://github.com/devicons/devicon/raw/master/icons/python/python-original.svg" align="left" height="48" width="48" ></a>